|Copyright © 2005– by CCLA. |

 12) If a player goes silent in all his games, the player's remaining games will be declared a silent withdrawal by the Tournament Director.
 A mass withdrawal occurs when a player withdraws from all play and notifies the Tournament Director of his intentions.
 All uncompleted games from either a silent withdrawal or mass withdrawal are recorded as unrated forfeit losses for the withdrawing player.
 The player's opponents who have favorable positions may submit their game(s) for adjudication and rating consideration.

-13) If a player dies, all remaining games of the deceased player will be treated as a mass withdrawal and forfeited without rating.
+13) If a player dies, all remaining games of the deceased player will be treated as a mass withdrawal and forfeited without rating loss.
 The deceased player's opponents who have favorable positions may submit their game(s) for adjudication and rating consideration.

 14) A player may file for adjudication following his opponent's mass withdrawal, silent withdrawal or death.
 Adjudications of games going 15 moves or less shall be considered only if the player can demonstrate an advantage equivalent to at least two pawns, and such games shall be evaluated as a rated win for the opponent or not rated at all.
 Games going beyond 15 moves shall not be subject to the "two pawns" limitation and may be evaluated as wins, draws or losses for rating purposes or not rated at all.